 That’s almost everything, but there is one more thing to note about support and resistance.

 Often, an area of support on a bear move can morph into resistance if sentiment turns positive.
 Likewise, previous resistance can become a new area of support.

 Take another look at the example above.
 The minor resistance levels in one move become minor support levels in the next.

-When you’re plotting a strategy after a price reversal, this behavior can be useful.
+When you’re plotting a strategy after a price reversal, this behaviour can be useful.
 By looking at the previous trend, you can gain insight into what might be ahead.